Corporate Criminal Liability under Italian Law

 The application of interim coercive measures, such as disqualifications, is ordered by the judge for preliminary investigations on request of the public prosecutor, where the following requirements are met:

-- serious evidence of a company’s commission of an offence;
+- there is serious evidence of a company’s commission of an offence;

 - there is concrete risk of commission of further offences (of the same type as the ones under investigation); and